pulumi/docs/content/docs/console/continuous-delivery/github-actions.md

 Let's see how to get started -- it's easy!

 > **Note**: GitHub Actions is currently in public beta.
 Please [register for
-> access](https://github.com/features/actions) here.
+> access](https://github.com/features/actions) to start using the feature.
 Until you've been added, the
 > **Actions** tab won't show in your repos, and the `.pulumi/main.workflow` file described
 > below will not be recognized by GitHub.
 Also note that these features only work on
 > private repos in the specific account that has been granted access.